-Volkswagen Poznań accordingly procures to the rules of the Volkswagen Group.
+Volkswagen Poznań adapts accordingly procures to the rules of the Volkswagen Group.
 With its demands for sustainability in supplier relationships, the Group sets a standard that Volkswagen Poznań has anchored in its procurement process.
-The procurement process stipulates that, separated according to procurement volume, the processes are conducted through the Group procurement division, the Volkswagen Commercial Vehicles brands' division or Volkswagen Poznań procurement.
+The procurement process stipulates that, separated according to procurement volume, the processes are conducted through the Group procurement division or the Volkswagen Commercial Vehicles brands' division.